nuhaaaaaaa24/SignBridge/README.md

 ## Changelog - Version 0.3.9
 * Added Sphinx for documentation - please visit https://www.sphinx-doc.org/en/master/usage/quickstart.html for help.

-Use `cd docs` followed by `build html` to build the documentation on your machine.
+Use `cd docs` followed by `sphinx-build -b html source build/html` to build the documentation on your machine.

 ## todo
 * let users switch mic and cam off if needed